cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 Mason: Worked on document editing and troubleshooting as quality assurance on finished product.

-Stephen: acquisition of art assets, communication between team members, and error checking.
+Stephen: Acquisition of art assets, communication between team members, and error checking.

 ###8.
 User interfaces
 The following user interfaces are planned; menu/selection interface, tactical planning interface, play interface, and system options interface.